Aminm246/test/Application/docs/Implementation.md

     prefilled with the selected recipes information.
 Then they can edit the overall Name, Description or Image Path.
     Then for the tags, ingredients, and instructions the user can select a specific one and edit or delete it.
 They can also add new ones if necessary.

+# Phase 3

+## Search Recipe
+    This functional requirement allows a user to search for a particular recipe.
+The search function can be found by selecting the "Recipes" and then "Search Recipes" on menu bar.
+The user can search for a recipe using the criteria of recipe name, ingredient names, and tag names.
+In order to perform the search at least one criteria of the three must be filled.
+After inputting the search criteria, the user the has the option to either perform the search or clear and start over.
+If user selects search, the results of search will show on the bottom.
+If recipes are found from search they will be displayed, otherwise system will indicate no results were found.